arzan03/elevate-task-1_2/README.md

         - ID: `docker-password`
         - Your DockerHub password

-   **Screenshot Placeholder**: Add a screenshot of the credentials configuration page.

 ### 4. **Add Jenkinsfile to Repository**
    - Add the `Jenkinsfile` to the root of your project repository.
 The `Jenkinsfile` defines the pipeline stages for building, testing, and deploying the application.